ElMyosotisCode/lrn-fe-proj-003-todo-list-app/README.md

 * 📌 **New Feature: "Completed" Tasks Now Look Different!**

-    * We've built a "bridge" between our data and the visual design.
+    * I've built a "bridge" between our data and the visual design.
 Now, if a task is marked as 'completed' in the data, it will automatically appear crossed-out on the screen, giving you clear visual feedback on your progress.

 <br>